 Jeff Tan

 Hello!
-I'm a first-year MS in Robotics student at Carnegie Mellon University, advised by Prof. Deva Ramanan.
-My research interests are in computer vision and graphics, for example perceiving and interacting with dynamic 3D scenes.
-Previously, I did my undergrad in CS at CMU.
+I'm a second-year MS in Robotics student at Carnegie Mellon University, advised by Prof. Deva Ramanan and often collaborating with Prof. Shubham Tulsiani.
+Previously, I was an undergrad in CS at CMU.
+I am supported in part by the NSF Graduate Research Fellowship.

 profile photo